Chicago Police Department: Laquan McDonald

 On October 20, 2014, 17-year-old Laquan McDonald was fatally shot by Officer Jason Van Dyke.
 The murder sparked protests and calls for the mayor to resign.
 A video was released which revealed McDonald walking down a street, carrying a knife.
 McDonald was walking parallel to the two police cars when he was shot 16 times.
 A criminal complaint filed in Cook County Circuit Court revealed that Van Dyke was the only officer to shoot, and the complaint also said that McDonald was on PCP at the time of his death.
-Protestors were frustrated that the video took 13 months to be released.
+Protesters were frustrated that the video took 13 months to be released.
 A freelance journalist sued to have the footage released as it was a public record, and a judge found in the reporter's favor and the video became public in November 2015.

 Van Dyke was charged with six counts of first-degree murder and one count of official misconduct.
 He remained on desk duty after the shooting.
 Van Dyke had a history of complaints in his career but was cleared in a majority of the cases.
 He pleaded not guilty on December 29, 2015, to the charges against him.
 After his arraignment, his attorney, Daniel Herbert, said that he would be looking for evidence to clear his client's name.
 On October 5, 2018, Van Dyke was found guilty of second-degree murder and 16 counts of aggravated battery with a firearm, but was found not guilty of official misconduct.
 On January 18, 2019, Van Dyke was sentenced to 6.75 years in prison for the second-degree murder conviction alone.

 Raiding wrong addresses

-Due to errors or acting on bad or faulty tips without double-checking information, Chicago police have raided many wrong addresses with no-knock warrants.
-This has adversely affected goodwill towards officers in the community and cost the city a lot of money in legal settlements.
+Due to errors or acting on bad or faulty tips without double-checking information, Chicago police have raided incorrect addresses with no-knock warrants more than once in recent years.
+This has adversely affected goodwill towards officers in the community and costs the city in legal settlements.
 While new search warrant policies have been implemented by the CPD, including mandatory pre-checks and additional supervisors, one victim said she still believes the police department has a long way to go, and is "traumatizing Black Chicagoans in the process".

 Fallen officers

+On December 5, 1853, James Quinn became the first Chicago police officer killed while on duty.
+8 officers were killed and 59 were wounded during the Haymarket affair.
+Dorelle C. Brandon was killed on January 25, 1984, the first female officer to die on duty.

-Since 1853, the Chicago Police Department has lost 552 officers in the line of duty.
+Since 1853, the Chicago Police Department has lost 571 officers in the line of duty.
+40% of these deaths occurred between 1920 and 1939.
 By custom, the department retires the stars of fallen officers and mounts them in a display case at Police Headquarters.